savoirfairelinux/cqfd/README.md

     $ cqfd release

-The resulting release file is then called unique job name, or the string "local-build" when run from outside Jenkins, and BUILD\_ID is a Jenkins-generated unique and date-based string, or the current date.
+The resulting release file is then called according to the archive template, which defaults to ``%Po-%Pn.tar.xz``.

 ### Flavors ###